AleksandrZanko/accordeon/README.md

 # accordion
-Training page with self-made accordeon
+Training page with self-made accordion
 ## Training project Lian

 ### In this project I mastered: